You are here:

 The first ever UAE-Swiss Research Day was held at the EPFL in the summer of 2011 in the framework of the Emirati-Swiss Friendship Forum, with some 100 students from both countries attending to present their research projects.

 In September 2013, around 2,430 Swiss citizens were living in the UAE.

 The Swiss Art Gate UAE founded by Kurt Blum of Switzerland promotes cultural exchanges between the Emirates and Switzerland, organising exhibitions and cultural projects in the UAE.

-The United Arab Emirates was recognised in 1971 shortly after its founding.
-Bilateral relations were initiated in 1973.
-In 1976 Switzerland opened a chamber of commerce in Abu Dhabi under the management of an economic delegation, and in 1982 this was upgraded to an embassy headed by a chargé d’affaires.
+Switzerland recognised the UAE shortly after it declared independence in 1971.
+In 1976, Switzerland opened a trade office in Abu Dhabi under the management of an economic delegate.
+In 1982, it was transformed into an embassy headed by a chargé d'affaires.

-With the accreditation of a defence attaché in the UAE (and in Saudi Arabia) in 2009 the security policy dimension has assumed greater importance in bilateral relations.
+With the accreditation of the defence attaché in the UAE in 2009, the security dimension of Swiss-UAE relations was upgraded.